 From the parking area at the end of House Rock Road, follow the posts demarcating the Ralph H. Goodno Trail.
 Turn south to stay along the edge of the meadow and enter the woods.
 Follow a single path dirt trail, cross House Rock Run, and connect with the Conestoga Trail at the House Rock Scenic Overlook.
 To reach the overlook, there is a moderate rock scramble.
 Return the same way you came to get back to the parking area.

-Announcing the Lloyd Clark Trail – Coming Soon in 2021!
+Announcing the Lloyd Clark Trail – Coming Soon!

 The Conservancy, in further recognition of a transformational gift from the Clark Associates Charitable Foundation, will also name a soon-to-be built universally accessible trail in memory of the Clark Associates’ founder, Lloyd Clark.
 This trail will loop through the meadow located by the main parking area at House Rock Road.
 The plans for this new trail also include accessible wildlife blinds and will provide even more members of our community, including those who use wheelchairs or other mobility devices, the ability to explore this unique meadow ecosystem, enjoy a winter view of the river, and participate in hunting, a passion of Lloyd Clark.